University-of-Sheffield-MEE/apps-script-data-compressor/README.md

   moduleCode: 'CIV2000',
 }

-// Compress to a compact string let compressedString = compressor.compress(data);
+// Compress to a fixed-length compact string let compressedString = compressor.compress(data);

 // And decompress it back to its original form later